 Humans are among the world's most adaptable animals.
 In the Andes of South America, people wake up in villages 16,000 feet above sea level and then trek 1,500 feet higher to work in tin mines.
-Tribes in the Australian desert worship animals and discuss philosophy.
-People survive malaria in the tropics.
-Men have walked on the moon.
+In the Australian outback, people worship animals and discuss philosophy.
+Humans survive malaria in the tropics.
+A dozen men have walked on the moon.
 The model of the Star Trek starship Enterprise in Washington's Smithsonian Institution is a symbol of the Star Trek mission "to seek out new life and new civilizations, to boldly go where no one has gone before."
 Wishes to know the unknown, control the uncontrollable, and create order out of chaos find expression among all peoples.
 Creativity, adaptability, and flexibility are basic human attributes, and human diversity is the subject matter of anthropology.